ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-logo-api}
 {: api}

-You can programmatically provide your company or product logo by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically provide your company or product logo by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 In the example the URL of the company or product logo is `https://www.ibm.com/contact/us/en/images/bee.svg`:

 ```bash
 curl --request PATCH \